Often confused with a classic side part, the comb-over is a slightly longer men’s hairstyle that can be recognised by its emphasis on volume.

 - How To Style A Comb Over

 - Will A Comb Over Suit Me & My Face Shape?

 Simply use the links above to jump ahead or scroll down to read it all.

 Once upon a time, the Comb Over was reserved for older, balding men.
 They tried to fool the world into believing they had a full head of hair but it never worked.
 The struggling timeless classic has since been appropriated by chic celebrities and hipsters into something a little more fashionable.

-So what’s the difference between a Comb Over and Side Part?
-Well, not all that much, actually.
-A Side Part has a heavy accent on how the hair separates down the perennial ridge.
-However, the Comb Over emphasises the volume of hair on top and how it’s groomed to the side.
+However, the Comb Over is usually longer and therefore emphasises volume on top and how the hair sweeps to the side.
 You can argue that the Comb Over has been with us forever because styling it only emphasises the natural growth.

 A Comb Over doesn’t necessarily exist alone and can be paired with a number of different styles to create a variety of variations.
 Naturally, a Comb Over can be paired with a Side Part.
 Hard Side Parts, where the parting is defined by a barber with the use of a razor blade, combine well with aggressive Fades and Undercuts.

 Similarly, the top and sides can be separated using low disconnected Fades to widen the forehead.
-However, theses approaches tends to work best with thick volume on top to create a slicked back Comb Over countered by neat and tamed sides.
+However, these approaches tend to work best with thick volume on top to create a slicked-back Comb Over countered by neat and tamed sides.

 Alternatively, a Comb Over can feature more natural windswept look.
 The back and sides retain their volume and following our guide below, the hair can be loosely parted.
 To finish, rather than be pulled back hair, the front can fall forward into a mysterious Fringe.

 Ever wondered how to get that perfect Comb Over?
 It’s easy when you know-how.